quality icon

 Average car insurance cost in Massachusetts by age

-Here’s a breakdown of what you might pay for full coverage in Massachusetts, based on age and gender.
+Let’s take a closer look at how much you might pay in Massachusetts for a full coverage policy based on your age and gender.

 Average car insurance cost in Massachusetts for young drivers

-For instance, a 20-year-old male driver in Massachusetts pays an average of $5,031 annually for car insurance, compared to $5,031 for a female driver of the same age.
+For instance, 20-year-old male drivers in Massachusetts pay an average of $5,031 per year for car insurance, while females of the same age pay $5,031.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers